 Note at the top center is a square mirror.
 Comparatively, it is the only stable and evenly crafted element, meant to reflect the capacity of humans to know of perfection but never able to reify it completely.

 In Moby Dick, there is a passage where the ship is caught in doldrums and the crew takes advantage of the down time to repair the ship's mats.
 The narrator compares the weft and warp of the repairs to the routines of the ship, as though the ship were the needle and the seas, nights, and days were the materials.
-The nights are eternally dark with stars only visible from the open sea, all mirrored by the the ocean creating an orb around the ship.
-And, the days are heavenly blue with dark seas below.
+The nights are eternally dark with stars only visible from the open sea, all mirrored by the the ocean creating a massive orb around the ship.
+And, the days' skies are heavenly blue with dark seas below.

 Note that the painting can be inverted as the title appears on both the top and bottom.

 In communication, noise is a constant challenge that distorts and obfuscates messages.
-Every message can be warped, lost. and misunderstood.
+Every message can be warped, lost. or misunderstood.

-This painting reminds that noise, in its infinite forms, can interfere with communication.
+This painting reminds that noise, in its infinite forms, can hinder communication.

 Note the mirror fragments.